johns-coderoom/Monitoring-and-evaluation-officer/README.md

 Organization: [ Iwatch Affica]
 Project Duration: [2022] - [2024]

-📖 # Project Overview
+# 📖 Project Overview

 This repository serves as the central hub for all Monitoring, Evaluation, and Learning (MEL) activities for the Iwatch Africa.

+# Primary Objectives:
-# Primary Objectives:Our purpose is to promote and build sustainable environment together
+Our purpose is to promote and build sustainable environment together